jeyben/IOSLinkedInAPI/README.md

 * clientSecret: The secret which is provided by LinkedIn, when registering an application.
 * grantedAccess: An array telling which access the application would like to be granted by the enduser.
 See full list here: http://developer.linkedin.com/documents/authentication

-Afterwards the client can be used to retrieve an accesstoken:
+Afterwards the client can be used to retrieve an accesstoken and access the data using the LinkedIn API:
 ``` objective-c
 client getAuthorizationCode:^(NSString * code) {
     [self.client getAccessToken:code success:^(NSDictionary *accessTokenData) {